SirajHassan/CookBook/README.md

     - @app.route('/list')
       - Lists out resturaunt data

   - List of Views:
+    - login.html:
+      - Login page for users, can direct to sign up
+    - signup.html:
+      - Signup page for users, can direct to login
+    - dashboard.html:
+      - homepage of cookbook, not much information
+    - breakfast,lunch,dinner,dessert,snack - .html:
+      - pages display list of recipes that family members have made.
+        Also displays button to let users create new recipe.
+      - Each recipe in list has button to view recipe, find resturants, or edit the recipe (if user made it).
+    - meals.html :
+      - all meal catergory templates inherit from this template.
+        Provides nav bar.
+    - create.html :
+      - renders a text editor for users to create recipes with and submit
+    - edit.html :
+      - renders a text editor for users to edit existing recipes
+    - view.html :
+      - renders a view of the recipe
+    - find.html :
+      - asks for zip code, to find resturaunts
+    - list.html:
+      - lists resturaunts that match recipe description

   - Description of Tables and their structure:

   - References/Resources: